SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

 If you want complete control over how a web part appears on your site, and if you want that web part to appear on all pages of a certain type, add the web part directly to a page layout.
 If you want a web part to appear on all pages in a site, you can also add a web part directly to a master page.

 > [!NOTE]
-> web part zones are available on page layouts but not on master pages—the purpose of zones is to allow authors to modify web parts, and authors typically don't edit a master page.
+> Web part zones are available on page layouts but not on master pages—the purpose of zones is to allow authors to modify web parts, and authors typically don't edit a master page.